pingcap/docs/performance-tuning-practices.md

 - Comparing Scenario 2 with Scenario 5, you can see that by using best practices for Java application development and caching Prepared Statement objects on the client side, each SQL statement requires only one command and database interaction to hit the execution plan cache, which results in a 38% drop in query latency and a 28% increase in QPS, while the average TiDB CPU utilization drops from 936% to 577%.
 - Comparing Scenario 2 with Scenario 7, you can see that with the latest TiDB optimization features such as RC Read and small table cache on top of Scenario 5, latency is reduced by 51% and QPS is increased by 108%, while the average TiDB CPU utilization drops from 936% to 478%.

-By comparing the performance of each scenario, we can get the following conclusions:
+By comparing the performance of each scenario, we can draw the following conclusions:

 - The execution plan cache of TiDB plays a critical role in the OLTP performance tuning.
 The RC Read and small table cache features introduced from v6.0.0 also play an important role in the further performance tuning of this workload.
 - TiDB is compatible with different commands of the MySQL protocol.
 When using the Prepared Statement interface and setting the following JDBC connection parameters, the application can achieve its best performance: